 Training includes:

-Training as a dancer with various teachers across the world — most notably VMA-nominated choreographer & dancer, Galen Hooks, in both 2020 and 2022, and old way vogue with Icon Overall Mother Koppi Mizrahi in Tokyo, Japan in 2023.
+Training as a dancer with various teachers across the world — most notably old way vogue with Icon Overall Mother Koppi Mizrahi in Tokyo, Japan in 2023 and VMA-nominated choreographer & dancer, Galen Hooks, in both 2020 and 2022.
 Studying many physical theatre techniques — varying from Suzuki Method & Viewpoints from Barney O’Hanlan, to Authentic Movement from Tedi Tafel, to staged combat and fencing from Anita Nittoly.
 In 2019, intensively training in the athletic endurance-based stage performance techniques of Belgium’s Troubleyn/Jan Fabre & New York’s SITI Company in Rijeka, Croatia (under the full funding of Conseil des arts et des lettres du Québec & Canada Council for the Arts).

 BFA Specialization in Theatre Performance from Concordia University, and an alumni of Black Theatre Workshop’s Artistic Mentorship Program.